jduffield65/coppafish/docs/config_setup.md

     Also, each name listed in the `round` parameter indicates a folder not a file.
     It is assumed these folders were produced using [`dask.array.to_npy_stack`](https://docs.dask.org/en/stable/generated/dask.array.to_npy_stack.html)
-    so the contents of each file should contain a file named *info* and a .npy file for each tile, with the name being the index of the tile in the initial .nd2 file.
+    so the contents of each folder should contain a file named *info* and a .npy file for each tile, with the name being the index of the tile in the initial .nd2 file.
 An example showing the folder for the first round of a three tile experiment is given below: